Jammie224/Group2---Major-cybersecurity-incidents/incidents /WannaCry.md

 **WannaCry** caused global disruption within hours.

-Impact highlights:

 Over **230,000** computers in 150+ countries were infected.

 Major organizations affected included:

-UK’s National Health Service (NHS) — hospitals were forced to cancel appointments and divert emergency patients.
+- UK’s National Health Service (NHS) — hospitals were forced to cancel appointments and divert emergency patients.

-FedEx, Renault, Telefonica, Nissan, and Deutsche Bahn were also hit.
+- FedEx, Renault, Telefonica, Nissan, and Deutsche Bahn were also hit.

-Estimated damages: hundreds of millions to billions of dollars in lost productivity and recovery costs.
+Estimated damages: **hundreds of millions to billions of dollars** in lost productivity and recovery costs.

 ### How It Was Stopped / Reversed

-Kill Switch Activation:
+**Kill Switch Activation:**

 A cybersecurity researcher known online as MalwareTech discovered that WannaCry connected to an unregistered domain name during its operation.